Debra Rogers, Executive Director/CEO

 Debra has worked in Community Media since 1982.
 She is the Executive Director/CEO of Falmouth Community Television, a position she has held since 1996.

-Through her ongoing involvement with the Alliance for Community Media (ACM), a national trade and advocacy organization, Debra works to advance the cause and garner support for community media on the state, region and national level.
-She served on the ACM National Board of Directors for 12 years (National Chair from 2009-2012).
-She returned to the ACM National Board in November 2019 and now serves on the Executive Board as Treasurer.
+She has served on the ACM National Board of Directors for 15 years (National Chair from 2009-2012).
+She returned to the ACM National Board in November 2019 and has served on the Executive Board as President, vice-President, Treasurer and Secretary.
 She has served on the ACM-Northeast Region Board since 1994.
 She also serves on the Board of Directors of the Alliance for Communications Democracy (ACD), a national organization whose mission is to participate in significant court cases and FCC proceedings, and to advocate for constitutional rights, franchise enforcement, media ownership, and other concerns of public, educational, and governmental (PEG) access.
 Her role in the ACM, ACM-NE and ACD has focused on the areas of public policy/advocacy, conference planning, finance, personnel and board development.

 Debra is a founder and former board member of ArtsFalmouth/JazzFest Falmouth, an organization which she chaired for several years and served six years on the board of the Falmouth Cultural Council.